 They did nothing about it because they thought Mrs. Clinton was going to win.

-They had that out within a matter of days and they put it out in conjunction with Obama in a in with great fanfare issuing sanctions against Russia, seizing Russian properties, kicking Russian operatives out of the country.
+And they put it out in conjunction with Obama with great fanfare issuing sanctions against Russia, seizing Russian properties, kicking Russian operatives out of the country.

-And I think this was all done because they knew eventually it was inevitable that this information would come out and they needed to project a situation where the public would have been convinced there must have been something really bad here to investigate.
+And I think this was all done because they knew eventually it was inevitable that this information would come out, and they needed to project a situation where the public would have been convinced there must have been something really bad here to investigate.

-All right quick break right back more with Andy McCarthy in just a minute.
+More with Andy McCarthy in just a minute.

-And as we continue with Andy McCarthy is uh new columns out today twisted motive of dirt devils who concocted the Trump Russia probe what do you think like I I just read well we already know the decision I mean when the March 24th letter of the Attorney General Barr quotes the Mueller report the investigation did not establish the members of the Trump campaign conspired or coordinated with the Russian government in its election interference activities.
+I mean, when the March 24th letter of the Attorney General Barr quotes the Mueller report, the investigation did not establish that members of the Trump campaign conspired or coordinated with the Russian government in its election interference activities.

 Give me any scenario that you can think of.